SummerSlam (2012): Storylines

 Another match on the card was between Dolph Ziggler and Chris Jericho.
-At Money in the Bank Ziggler won the Money in the Bank ladder match for the World Heavyweight Championship contract, while Jericho failed to win his Money in the Bank ladder match for the WWE Championship contract.
+At Money in the Bank Ziggler won the Money in the Bank ladder match for the World Heavyweight Championship contract, while Jericho failed to win his Money in the Bank ladder match for the WWE Championship match contract.
 The next night on Raw, Jericho interrupted Ziggler's victory speech.
 Ziggler then put Jericho's recent performances under question, claiming that Jericho "can't win the big ones anymore" and "lost his touch".
 Jericho responded by nailing Ziggler with a Codebreaker.
 On Raw 1000 during a six-man tag team match, Ziggler hit his tag-team partner Jericho, causing him to lose the match.
 On the July 27 episode of SmackDown, Jericho (wearing Ziggler's gear) threw Ziggler in the ring to be Brogue Kicked by Sheamus.
 On the August 6 episode of Raw Ziggler faced Alex Riley, but lost due to being distracted by Jericho.
 It was announced on the August 10 episode of SmackDown that Ziggler would face Jericho at SummerSlam.

 In 2011, The Miz and Rey Mysterio feuded after Mysterio defeated Miz in a tournament finals to crown a new WWE Champion.
 During a house show, Mysterio faced Miz again, but during the match, Mysterio was injured, forcing him to undergo surgery and remain inactive, which was blamed on storyline to an attack by Alberto Del Rio.
 Ten months later, on the July 16 episode of "Raw", Mysterio made his return attacking Del Rio with a 619.
-Meanwhile, in Raw 1000, The Miz defeated Christian to win his first Intercontinental Championship.
+Meanwhile, on Raw 1000, The Miz defeated Christian to win his first Intercontinental Championship.
 After his return, Mysterio declared his intention to become Intercontinental Champion.
 During the August 10 episode of SmackDown, Mysterio defeated The Miz in a non-title match.
 Therefore, Mysterio received a title match against Miz at SummerSlam.

 At Money in the Bank, after The Prime Time Players (Darren Young and Titus O'Neil) were defeated by Primo & Epico, The Prime Time Players confronted WWE Tag Team Champions Kofi Kingston and R-Truth and tried to attack them, to which R-Truth threw a bottle of water at the Prime Time Players' manager Abraham Washington, starting a feud between the two teams.
 On the July 16 episode of Raw, Kingston and Truth successfully defended the WWE Tag Team Championship against the Prime Time Players.
 On the August 10 episode of SmackDown, The Prime Time Players defeated Primo & Epico by disqualification after Kingston and Truth, who were at the commentators table, attacked Washington, earning a WWE Tag Team Championship match against reigning champions Kingston and Truth at the pay-per-view.